AI Screenr

 Fail if: No prior B2B SaaS product experience at any scale

-This role requires B2B-specific judgement — buyer ≠ user, procurement cycles, seat economics
+This role requires B2B-specific judgement — buyer is not user, procurement cycles, seat economics

 Tenure